 We sell our products worldwide to a sales force of independent distributors who use the products themselves or resell them to customers.
 Independent distributors are not employees and operate their own business separate and apart from us.
 We may not be able to control aspects of their activities that may impact our business.
 If local laws and regulations, or the interpretation of locals laws and regulations, change and require us to treat our independent distributors as employees, or if our independent distributors are deemed by local regulatory authorities in one or more of the jurisdictions in which we operate to be our employees rather than independent contractors under existing laws and interpretations, we may be held responsible for a variety of obligations that are imposed upon employers relating to their employees, including employment related taxes and penalties, which could have a material adverse effect on our results of operations and financial condition.
-Our independent distributors also operate in jurisdictions where local legislation and governmental agencies require us to collect and remit taxes such as sales tax or value-added taxes.
-In addition, there is the possibility that some jurisdictions could seek to hold us responsible for false product or earnings potential related claims due to the actions of an independent distributor.
+Our independent distributors also operate in jurisdictions could seek to hold us responsible for false product or earnings potential related claims due to the actions of an independent distributor.
 If we were found to be responsible for any of these issues related to our independent distributors, it could have a material adverse effect on our results of operations and financial condition.